wesley-trust/wesleytrust-com/_posts/2021-04-14-graph-api-groups-pipeline-apply.md

 </details>

 ### What does this do? <!-- omit in toc -->
-- An access token is obtained, if one is not provided, this allows the same token to be shared within the pipeline
+- An [access token is obtained][access-token], if one is not provided, this allows the same token to be shared within the pipeline
-- If groups should be removed, and the objects exist, the group IDs are provided to the remove group function
+- If groups should be removed, and the objects exist, the group IDs are provided to the [remove group function][remove-function]
-- If groups should be updated, and the objects exist, the group objects are provided to the edit group function
+- If groups should be updated, and the objects exist, the group objects are provided to the [edit group function][update-function]
-- If the group objects to be created exist, the objects are provided to the new group function
+- If there are group objects to be created, the objects are provided to the [new group function][create-function]
-  - The new group config information is then exported (so IDs are available to manage the groups)
+  - The new group config information is then exported using the [export group function][export-function]
+  - This ensures the new group Ids are available in the config to manage in the future
-  - Within the pipeline, these files are added, committed and pushed to the config repo
+  - Within the pipeline, the files are added, committed and pushed to the [config repo][config-repo]

 The complete function as at this date, is below: